How to Sweat (Solder) Copper Water Pipes for a Watertight Seal

 Tools and Materials needed to Solder Pipes

 The tools and materials list for standard sweat soldering isn’t long or complicated.
-We’ve linked to several of the products on Amazon.
-Everything is also available in your local big box store or plumbing supply shop.
+Everything is available in your local big box store or plumbing supply shop.

 - Plumbing Solder (non-lead based).
 Solder is sold by the ounce on a spool.
 Solder melts at a much lower temperature than copper, which makes it suitable for joining two copper pipes under heat.